FAIR Local Search Guide

 • How should I find an antique appraiser in Memphis?
 Start with the Memphis directory filter, then compare candidates by antique category, fee disclosure, report purpose, and whether the assignment needs local inspection or specialist review.

 • How should I handle a Memphis art appraiser search?
-Identify the medium first, then compare profiles for art specialty, market experience, USPAP familiarity if relevant, and whether photos and records are enough for remote or hybrid review.
+Identify the medium first, then compare profiles for art specialty, market experience, report-purpose fit, and whether photos and records are enough for remote or hybrid review.

 • Should I browse Memphis or all of Tennessee?
 Use Memphis when access or inspection is central.
 Widen to Tennessee when the local shortlist lacks the right category, report-purpose, or fee-transparency fit.